 Special exercise sequence - To ensure the body is exposed to appropriate safe intensities throughout exercise sessions

 HIIT.
-We pioneered the whole HIIT even before the global high-intensity big proponents like Crossfit and Tabata were around.
-It was Coach Paul's Thesis for his Master's Degree.
+We pioneered the whole HIIT training concept even before the global high-intensity big proponents like Crossfit and Tabata were around.
+It was, in fact, Coach Paul's Thesis for his Master's Degree.

 Eat-on-Demand - A balanced nutritional concept ensuring body takes in what's necessary, no more no less.
 No fad diet is recommended.